stankur/Challenge-Breaker-App/README.md

 pieces

-This project aims to help users break down their challenges into smaller and more manageable pieces which we call "mini elaborated challenges".
+This project aims to help users break down their challenges into smaller and more manageable pieces which we call "mini elaborated challenges" which each could be treated and interpreted as a challenge.

 What you'll be able to do with **Challenge Breaker**: